Llama 3.2 at the edge: Meta bets on small

 The 1B model quantized to 4 bits weighs about 900 MB and runs comfortably on a modern Android smartphone or a recent iPhone.
 The 3B quantized takes 2 GB and requires a bit more: it works on laptops without dedicated GPU and on some high-end phones.

 On public benchmarks, the 3B is in the league of Phi-3 Mini and Gemma 2 2B: it doesn’t solve complex math reasoning, but responds well to basic questions, summarizes text coherently, and follows short instructions.
-The 1B is more limited but sufficient for classification, structured extraction, and guided conversation on narrow domains.

 Where they really fit